tudelft-cda-lab/SAGE/README.md

 - Set paths to `flexfringe/` `ini-file/` `trace file/` location to store experimental artefacts in `sage.py` script.

-**If you use SAGE in a scientific work, consider citing the following paper:**
+**If you use SAGE in a scientific work, consider citing the following papers:**

 ```
 @inproceedings{nadeem2021sage,